 “That one comment was simultaneously rude, but also hopelessly honest—and it made a huge impact on me,” McBee says.
 “To this day I’ve never forgotten those words.
 They made me realize how immensely important simple things—like the words we choose—are when we’re supposed to be helping patients.”

 After this experience, McBee dedicated himself to his Christian faith and reconnected to his source of strength.
-He also reexamined other instances in the healthcare environment that had had on his daughter’s experience with the healthcare system.
+He also reexamined other instances in the healthcare environment that had impacted his daughter’s experience with the healthcare system.
 He remembered physicians who sat on the edge of the bed and held her hand, or who shared something personal about themselves.
 Those simple gestures made the medical professionals more engaging and vulnerable and helped the McBee family trust them more.
 By creating a trusting relationship between the family and the clinical team, a partnership was formed that improved the quality of their clinical experiences.

 While still at Atlanticare, McBee helped put those realizations into practice by reconnecting the organization to a motivational story about a boy trying to save thousands of starfish that are stranded on the ocean shore by throwing them back into the sea one at a time.
 Even though his effort seems futile, the boy persists, knowing the he’s making a difference for each individual starfish.
 Based on the story, McBee and his team developed The Starfish Experience curriculum, which is built on three core concepts: narrating the story, creating trusting interactions, and creating sacred moments.